0017031/try_tampstamp/try/file-mapping/myNote.md

 At last, if your algorithm permits it, you might csplit the files in smaller pieces and process each of them in parallel processes.

+unix that would be mmap on windows CreateFileMapping/MapViewIntoFile